mirbyte/Text-List-Tools/README.md

 ![License](https://img.shields.io/github/license/mirbyte/Text-List-Tools?color=c41d00)

 # Text-List-Toolbox
 _The script might crash/quit instantly if there's no .txt files found in the current directory when selecting "modify existing file" option_.
 Tested on windows only.
 Still in development but it works as far as my testing goes.
-If you found this useful, please drop a ⭐-it means a lot!
+If you found this useful, please drop a ⭐- it means a lot!

 ## Passwd List Generator
 Choose between numbers, characters and symbols with a length parameter.
 It tries to create every possible combination.